 Big changes for Twitter on the horizon

 By the end of 2023, Twitter ambitiously wants to add 100 million daily users to the site – about a 50% growth from where it is now.
-That means: either Twitter has a big plan to draw users to the site and gain momentous attention, or Twitter is really in trouble and trying to dig itself out.
 Twitter has admitted there’s not a sign-up problem; it’s monetizable daily active users where there hasn’t been exponential growth over the last several years.
-It appears that there are either sweeping changes on the horizon or it might be a fall of the once-prominent social space.
+With the recent acquisition of Twitter by Elon Musk, there have been major changes that may lead to turbulent times ahead for the once-prominent social space.
+Some of the largest ad companies have pulled spending from the platform, and there have been discussions of changing the verification process which would require users to pay to keep their coveted blue checkmarks.
 One thing is for certain, for better or worse, Twitter as we know it is going to change.

 No personal branding on LinkedIn?
 Need not apply

 Personal branding isn’t a new concept, but in the age of influencer marketing the approach has come to the forefront, even in an employer branding context.
 But what about employee branding?
 To put it simply, your personal branding is your reputation whether you’re aware of that messaging or not.
 However, it’s becoming more important to be intentional about who you brand yourself to be, particularly on LinkedIn.
 What sort of culture are you creating for your employees in the workplace?
 Do you have initiatives in place which encourage diversity and inclusion?
 If you’re not creating content to address those questions in one of the most competitive employment markets in recent history, the chance is that you’re not setting yourself apart among the talent force.
 If you’re an employer and not deploying marketing to separate yourself from the noise, the chance is that you’re not attracting talent effectively.
 LinkedIn’s platform interface has shifted more to a traditional social media platform, with an endless scroll of content.
 It’ll soon become a requirement to leverage content marketing practices to remain relevant.